 For this 6-month rotation, the Intern is expected to be available on-site between 8-10 hours per week, and see approximately one outpatient every other week.
-Additional time may be required for supervision, scoring and report preparation.
+Additional time may be required for supervision, scoring, and report preparation.
 The Intern learns how to conduct clinical interviews addressing neurocognitive issues associated with various neurological disorders and administer and score a wide variety of neuropsychological tests/instruments for children.
 The Intern also receives exposure to the interpretation process and assists in report writing and feedback to patients and referring clinicians.
-The Intern is expected to read assigned supplemental readings, and encouraged to attend CNS weekly case conferences and/or seminars by CNS faculty.
+The Intern is expected to read assigned supplemental readings, and encouraged to attend CNS weekly didactics.

-Autism Spectrum Evaluation Clinic (Primary Supervisors: Sylvia J. Acosta, PhD; Brandon Rennie, PhD; Evelyn Fisher, PhD)
+Autism Spectrum Evaluation Clinic (Primary Supervisors: Sylvia J. Acosta, PhD; Brandon Rennie, PhD; Tiffany Otero, PhD., Evelyn Fisher, PhD)